European officials warn U.S. of laptop ban safety risk

 Europe has warned the U.S. that imposing a laptop ban on transatlantic flights could pose a risk to safety.

-The Trump administration is considering banning large electronic devices from the cabins of flights from Europe, extending restrictions imposed earlier this year on flights from 10 airports in the Middle East and Africa.
+The Trump administration is preparing to ban large electronic devices from the cabins of flights from Europe, extending restrictions imposed earlier this year on flights from 10 airports in the Middle East and Africa.

+"It was clear yesterday the decision to expand the ban has been made," an airline industry source said on Friday.
+"We are just waiting on the order."

 U.S. administration officials said in March that intelligence suggests terrorists are able to hide explosives in laptops.

 Passengers on flights covered by the restrictions are required to carry anything bigger than a smartphone in checked baggage.
-But aviation experts say storing large numbers of devices with lithium batteries in the cargo hold constitutes a fire risk.
+But aviation experts say storing large numbers of devices with lithium batteries in the cargo hold of a plane constitutes a fire risk.

 European officials, including EU transport commissioner Violeta Bulc, underscored those concerns in a call with U.S. Secretary for Homeland Security John Kelly on Friday.